TigerFusion/TigerEngine/README.md

 ![Image of Tiger](images/Tiger.jpg)

 # Tiger Engine
-Creates object oriented C code and converts it to a JSON file
+Create object oriented C code that can read and write JSON files

 ## The top three reasons to use the Tiger Engine